liaoliaots/nestjs-redis/docs/latest/cluster.md

 ### onClientCreated

-For example, we can listen to the error event of the cluster client.
+For example, we can listen to some events of the cluster instance.

 ```ts
 import { Module } from '@nestjs/common';